Networked AV Products Surpass 6000!

 You can learn more about the differences between ST 2110 and IPMX here.

 AVB video – 2 products (2 encoders/decoders)

-Despite AVB supporting video, other than Biamp, whose AVB products only operate within the Biamp ecosystem, and are not compatible other AVB video products.
-These two products are included within the AVB Audio over IP total.
+Despite AVB supporting video, other than Biamp, whose AVB products only operate within the Biamp ecosystem, and are not compatible with other AVB video products.
+These two products are included within the AVB Audio-over-IP total.